DB Creation «Prev Next»

 Locating the executable for Oracle Shared Server in Oracle 12c on a Windows Server 2019 operating system is intrinsically tied to understanding the Oracle Database architecture and knowing where to find and how to verify the relevant configurations.
 The systematic approach outlined above ensures a methodical traversal through the necessary steps, providing clarity and precision in locating the essential components related to Oracle Shared Server.
 Ensuring that the Oracle Shared Server is properly configured and verifying its status through the appropriate queries and system checks is paramount in maintaining a robust and efficient database environment.

-Server Manager has been replaced with extended SQL*Plus implementation in Oracle 9i
+Server Manager was replaced with extended SQL*Plus implementation in Oracle 9i

 The SQL*Plus program allows users to access SQL and the Oracle SQL extensions.
 This combination of commands, SQL, and the Oracle SQL extensions enable users and the DBA